 Work on the list of applicants for the Blue Flag is almost non-stop (all year round), and the results are traditionally announced in the first decade of May.
 So I bring you the latest data that the Spanish media have already taken away, but have not yet published on the official websites of ADEAC (Spanish Association of Environmental and Consumer Education) and FEE (European Foundation for Environmental Education).

-As I have already said, this season we have lost 28 flags, and in this list is an absolute outsider ???? became Andalusia (minus 11 flags).
+As I already said, this season we have lost 28 flags, and Andalusia (minus 11 flags) has become an absolute outsider on this list.
 7 has fewer flags than last year to travel to the Canary Islands.
 In Catalonia, there is also a “negative result” (-4).